usnistgov/ocr-pipeline/packages/apputils/README.md

 # apputils

+**Author:** Philippe Dessauw, philippe.dessauw@nist.gov **Contact:** Alden Dima, alden.dima@nist.gov

 -----

-This Python package contains some useful functions that can be easily reused inside every Python project.
-It covers:
+This Python package contains useful functions that can be easily reused inside a Python projects.
+It offers:

-* Configuring your app using Yaml files,
+* App Configuration using YAML files,
-* Zipping and unizipping directories on the fly,
+* Zipping and unzipping directories on the fly,
 * Storing and retrieving Python objects.

 ## Installation